Question from Eddie: Hi Rick. I hope you can help me with an odd situation I’m in.

 I know the password is still stored in Firefox because it comes up (covered with asterisks) and I can log in with it.
 Is there any way to retrieve that password from the browser?

-Rick’s answer: You sure can Eddie.
+Rick’s answer: There sure is, Eddie.
 And by the way, your situation isn’t odd at all because it happens to lots of folks.

 Luckily, it’s very easy to force Firefox to reveal your forgotten password.
 Just follow these steps:

-1 – Launch Firefox and click the Menu button.
+1 – Launch Firefox and click the Menu icon.
 It’s located in the top-right corner of the windows and it looks like three horizontal lines stacked atop one another.

 3 – Click the Privacy & Security link over in the left-hand column.